 About the Team

-Our Online Safety Team of children for 2018-19 are Daniel and Isabel from Year 6, Martha and George from Year 5, and Ben and Isabel from Year 4.
+Our Online Safety Team of children for 2018-19 are Daniel and Isabel from Year 6, Martha and George from Year 6, and Ben and Isabel from Year 5 and Tilly and Josh from Year 4.

 Our adult team members are our head teacher Mrs Weymouth, our Online Safety lead and teacher representative Mrs Moss, our governor representative Mrs Hayhurst and our teaching assistant/welfare representative Mrs Laykin.